joseguerra3000/Cerebot-Libraries/README.md

 # CerebotLibrarys
-Set of mikroC librarys for Diligent Cerebot32MX4
+Set of mikroC libraries for Digilent Cerebot32MX4